 Honey bees have large colonies – perhaps 10 - 20,000 individual bees (that is not a typing mistake), and reaching much more at its peak in a bee hive.
 Bumblebees have small colonies, but it depends on success of the colony and species.
 Hopefully, the colony will be successful, in which case, you might get between 120 – 300 bees – but it really depends on the factors mentioned.

 I wouldn’t be very concerned about bumblebees getting into the house.
 It’s possible, but it would be an accident, and if it happens, they’ll be looking for an escape route.
 You are just as likely to get a bumblebee in the house from an open door or window, as from the situation you describe – possibly more so.
 If you get bumblebees in the house, I’d be more than surprised if it was more than 2 or 3, and remember, they only have fairly small colonies.
 I would think the nest will be in good view of the ‘in and out’ exit hole for the bees from the roof space.
 As long as this remains unobstructed, they’ll find their way out.

 Even if they get into the house, and even if they were to stay there:

 In short, I feel this is nothing to worry about.
 I am quite envious, because I would rather like to have bumblebees in my roof.
-I have them in the garden, but that is it.
+I have them in the garden (such as this nest I had in my compost heap), but that is it.
 Ah well!

 COPYRIGHT 2010 - 2020: WWW.BUZZABOUTBEES.NET